vay-org/ios-sample-app/README.md

 # IOS Sample App

-A minimalistic app that demonstrates some basic aspects of how to utilize [Vay's API][1].
+A minimalistic app that demonstrates some basic aspects of how to utilize the [Swift-Client][1].

 The single screen app's working code does the following:
 - Following [this][2] guide, camera images are extracted and passed to the view controller.